acterglobal/a3/README.md

 This `StateNotifierProvider` must have a few things to ensure everything works correctly, it must have a `load method` and it must have a state that has the list of the elements, an error, and a variable that hold the next page that the load function will use, examples are below.

-`riverpod_infinite_scroll` helps us to ensure that the `StateNotifier` we are using respect this constraints with two classes:
+`riverpod_infinite_scroll` helps us to ensure that our `StateNotifier` will respect these constraints with the choice of two classes:

 You can either use the simple:
  - `PagedState` - a state that has all the properties that `riverpod_infinite_scroll` needs